hschellman/training-docs/_episodes/01_BasicSetup.md

 ## 2. Learn how to do a terminal session and use the Unix Shell

 There is a nice tutorial from the Carpentries at: [Unix Shell Basics][Unix Shell Basics].

 It tells you how to start a terminal session in Windows, Mac OSX and Unix systems.

-Please do the shell tutorial to learn about the basic command line.
+Please do the [unix shell tutorial][Unix Shell Basics] to learn about the basic command line.

 ## 3. Install some basic tools

-You are going to need to add some package to your local machine
+You are going to need to add some packages to your local machine

 ### 1. Install Git

 Github is a repository for shared code.
 It is also a good place to back up your code and share with others.
 You will need to set up an account if you want to store things there.
+For now we are just going to use it to grab other people's software so you don't need to set up an account yet.

 Start out by doing the setup/install section of the tutorial at [https://swcarpentry.github.io/git-novice/](https://swcarpentry.github.io/git-novice/) to get started.
 You can come back and do the full tutorial later.